 Extend your lease

-The value of your flat and its marketability are affected by the number of years the lease has left to run.
+The value of a leasehold property and its marketability are affected by the number of years the lease has left to run.

 A lease is always diminishing and is therefore a significant ‘wasting asset’.

 Its underlying value declines as the length of the lease reduces.

 Why you should consider taking pre-emptive action now

 Once your lease is 85 years or below, correcting the length of a lease becomes increasingly expensive with every year that passes.

 Extending your lease before it reaches this danger zone is certainly worth seriously considering so that your property is ‘ready-to-go’ should you ever need to sell or re-mortgage it.

 Extending your lease also provides you with the opportunity to rectify defective clauses that can cause particular problems with mortgage lenders.